thexenwolf/brocade-expect/README.md

 ## Usage

-You must specify all of these environment variables before calling addvlan.sh
+You must specify all of these environment variables before calling any of the shell scripts.

 SSH_ADDR: The SSH address to connect to, hostname or IP